The crypto industry saw Trump as a champion. Some now fear he's putting personal profits first

 Crypto is now one of the most significant sources of the Trump family’s wealth.

 “He’s becoming a salesman-in-chief,” said James Thurber, an American University professor emeritus who has long studied and taught about corruption around the world.
-“It allows for foreign influence easily.
-It allows for crypto lobbying going on at this dinner, and other ways.
-It allows for huge conflicts of interest.”
+“It allows for huge conflicts of interest.”

 "I'm a big crypto fan," Trump told reporters aboard Air Force One during last week's trip to the Middle East.
 "I've been that from the beginning, right from the campaign."